 The Observatory is operated for INAF by the d'REM Team, a delocalized group of people.

-24 Apr 2025 ◊ Call for proposal INAF AOT52 (October 1st 2025 - March 31st 2026 is open.
-The deadline is Monday 26th May 2025 at 12:00 UT.
+24 Oct 2025 ◊ Call for proposal INAF AOT53 (April 1st 2026 - September 30th 2026) is open.
+The deadline is Monday 24th November 2025 at 12:00 UT.
 All informations and warning for REM are here.
 For submission package and form please follow the Proposal link.